 What are Chia Seeds

 What are chia seeds?
-The seeds produced by the chia (Salvia hispanica) plant are the same seeds used for the Chia Pet products.
+The seeds produced by the chia (Salvia Hispanica) plant are the same seeds used for the Chia Pet products.
 Chia is native to Mexico and Guatemala.
-It is an annual herb and it grows up to 1 meter tall.
+It is an annual herb, and it grows up to 1 meter tall.
 Chia is a flowering plant that belongs to the mint family.
 It produces a spiky cluster of flowers that can be either purple or white.
 In pre-Columbian times it was grown by the ancient Aztecs.
-Today, chia is grown commercial for its seed.
+Today, chia is grown commercially for its seed.

 How to Eat Chia Seeds

-Chia seeds can be eaten many ways and the seeds are very easy to digest.
-Although the taste is bland it readily absorbs other flavors, and as with anything with the proper seasoning it tastes great!
-The seeds can also be sprouted which greatly improves the nutritional value.
-Some other ways it is commonly used is in breads, cakes, biscuits, porridge, puddings, beverages, salads, and much more.
+Chia seeds can be eaten in many ways, and the seeds are easy to digest.
+Although the taste is bland, it readily absorbs other flavours, and as with anything with the proper seasoning, it tastes great!
+The seeds can also be sprouted, which greatly improves the nutritional value.
+Some other ways it is commonly used is in bread, cakes, biscuits, porridge, puddings, beverages, salads, and much more.